DevIsraelSantos/Saas-TG/README.md

 API routes can be accessed on `http://localhost:3000/api/`.

 The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as API routes. atically optimize and load Inter, a custom Google Font.
+Files in this directory are treated as API routes.

 ## Deploy on Vercel